A memorial to all distinguished aviators who have called South Central

 before NASA astronauts began using them for necessary travel and as

 chase planes.
 This T-38 will be on display in honor of local astronaut

 Terry Wilcutt who was born in Russellville, KY and is a Western KY

-The displays are open daily from dawn to
+The displays are free to view and open daily from dawn to

 dusk at the entrance of Basil Griffin Park.
 Tune your radio to the

 designated station to hear a broadcast sharing more information.